Former ‘Bachelor’ Chris Soules On Going To Paradise And Nick Viall’s Intentions

 When talking about the possibility of him accepting the offer to head to Bachelor in Paradise, Chris says, “I’ve already been asked, and I don’t know what to do.
 I’ve gotten chubby.
 That’s my main concern.
 Those guys have abs and sh*t!”
 Chris admits it would be a lot of fun to be on the season, but he is skeptical since having been The Bachelor.
 Soules also adds that living on a farm in the middle of nowhere does not help his single status.

 While Soules did not find a lasting love as The Bachelor, he adamantly does say he was not pressured into anything by producers and ultimately made his own choices.
-Chris admits this is the longest amount of time he has been single so hopefully fans will see him take a leap of faith and head to Bachelor in Paradise.
+Chris admits this is the longest amount of time he has been single so hopefully, fans will see him take a leap of faith and head to Bachelor in Paradise.
 Fans are still hoping to see Prince Farming, as he’s known, find a wife.

 Chris was also asked about good friend Nick Viall during another recent interview with Entertainment Tonight.
 Soules shared that he hopes Nick has good intentions in regards to the show and finding love.
 Chris is predicting that if Nick picks anyone it will be Vanessa Grimaldi.
 Soules admits he has a crush on her as well, but hopes things work out for Viall.